caahp/caahp/README.md

 ##
 🙋🏻‍♀️ About me
 - 👩🏻‍🎓 Studying Computer Engineering at Universidade do Estado do Amazonas (UEA)
+- 💼 Working as a Backend Developer at a Startup
-- 🔭 Working in the research and development sector at Ludus Lab
+- 🔭 Active in the research and development sector
+- ☁️ Deepening my knowledge in Cloud Computing with solutions using AWS
 - 🌱 Mastering in Javascript, Node, Python, React, Angular, Java
-- ☁️ Deepening my knowledge in Cloud Computing with solutions using AWS
 - 🖥️ Looking to learn new technologies and help the programming community
 - 😄 Open to collaborate on projects